leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 ## Television

 ### General
+* Featured on NASA's "Ask a NASA Expert" Youtube Shorts channel, explaining [Have we ever been to Uranus?](https://youtu.be/tzNAWw9EerQ?feature=shared) - produced by Scott Bednar, Pedro Cota, Jessie Wilde, and launched in April 2024.
 * Launching NASA's new streaming service, NASA+, with an overview of JWST exploration of the Solar System, called [Other Worlds](https://plus.nasa.gov/video/other-worlds-2/).
 Part of this was filmed in January 2023, as we received the first data from the JWST observations of Uranus.
 * [BBC In Our Time: Jupiter](https://www.bbc.co.uk/sounds/play/m001n8mv):  Recorded a BBC Radio 4 Episode with Melvyn Bragg (June 2023) discussing our latest insights into Jupiter, and our hopes for the ESA JUICE mission.
 * ESA TV:  [The Making of JUICE (2023)](https://www.youtube.com/watch?v=GZid09gsDHo):  Introduced a 15-minute segment on remote sensing from JUICE for ESA Youtube and TV channels, produced by Maarten Roos of Lightcurve Films.